MrNetsudo/NetAssets/README.md

 - Built for enterprise network operations teams
 - Designed for Network Operations Centers (NOC)
+- Supports multi-vendor network infrastructure management
-- Optimized for FortiGate infrastructure management
+- Initially designed for FortiGate but expandable to any network device

 ---